Cette vie est un hôpital où chaque malade est possedé du désir de changer de lit.

 A cornerstone of modern philosophy was laid by a mathematician, Kurt Gödel.
 He saw disaster lurking wherever logicians build a system, even so innocuous a game as arithmetic.
 Eventually, the system produces a statement with the irritating shape of "This is not true!"
 If it is true, it can only be false; if it is false, then it is true.
 And it will never cease to recur, as long as one has the power to think and to construct.

-Postmodernism too can no more exist than it can be avoided.
-As my analogies to Gödel's place in intellectual history make clear, that is precisely what makes it modern.
+Postmodernism, too, can no more exist than it can be avoided.
+And that is precisely what makes it modern.
 More than any condition or any arts that Baudelaire could foresee, Postmodernism is "anywhere out of this world."
+Instead of the postmodern condition, one ought to speak of a postmodern paradox.
+I shall argue that Postmodernism is more than talk at the expense of art.
+For all its silliness, it is part of a critical practice that reminds you and me why Modernism and contemporary art still matter.

 No wonder that proponents of a new cultural era sound so otherworldly.
-They might be fierce post-cold war ideologues reveling in The End of Ideology or J.-F. Lyotard, the lively philosopher of the French left, announcing The Postmodern Condition.
-They might be glossy AT&T commercials, basking in products that no one today sells, or pamphlet-like books by Jean Baudrillard, who has traced an "objective profile of America" in Disneyland.
-No matter, for they are full of prophecies of an era without a past—the end of history or the information age.
+Think of fierce post–Cold War ideologues reveling in The End of Ideology or J.-F. Lyotard, the lively philosopher of the French left, author of The Postmodern Condition.
+Think of Jean Baudrillard, who has traced an "objective profile of America" in Disneyland.
+And sure, go ahead, think of "artspeak."
+They are all full of prophecies of an era without a past—the end of history or the information age.

-Postmodernism has even turned Baudelaire back into a prophet: the next, and last, poem in that book is "Assomons les pauvres!"
+Postmodernism has even turned Baudelaire back into a prophet: the next, and last, poem in that book is "Assomons les Pauvres!"
 Beat up on the poor!
 It sounds much like the demand of politicians today.
-If not all postmodernists echo it, at least they can hope to describe it.

-If one cannot define Postmodernism, one can at least ask why it has to be invoked.
-One has to find what makes many so uneasy with the label modern—or nostalgic for it.
-One has to talk not about Postmodernism at all, but rather about how Modernism is perceived at the millenium.
+If one cannot define Postmodernism, one can still ask why it has to be invoked.
+In the process, one can ask what keeps Modernism alive not just despite its critics, but even because of them.
+One can ask what makes many so uneasy with the label modern—or nostalgic for it.
+One has to talk not about the Postmodernism condition, but also about how Modernism is perceived at the millenium.
+As you will see, it may not look so bad after all.

 If Modernism no longer fits, for art or society, then why?
+Does it survive only as "zombie formalism," with all styles available at once?
 If it is dead, then who had means, motive, and opportunity?
 The deed must have taken place during a struggle.
-As the postmodern paradox directs, people are fighting over the missing heritage of Modernism.
+And Postmodernism is still struggling over the heritage of Modernism, only the more it struggles, the more it helps keeps Modernism alive.

-Postmodernism is thus inherently nostalgic and political.
+The fight is still on, but the fighters are exhausted or reeling.
 Today an art critic, T. J. Clark, can write that Abstract Expressionism may not be all bad, provided one recognizes that its finest exponent is . . .
 Asger Jorn.
-(Half of me hopes you said, "Who?"
-Either way, you get the joke.)
-The fight is still on, but the fighters are exhausted or reeling.
+Half of me hopes you said, "Who?"
+Either way, you get the joke—and it may not be at the expense of Modernism.

-So what was modernity, and how does it reemerge each time it is placed in the dead past?
-Begin with its critics and what they think has been going on for the last century or so.
-I shall take "fine art" as my example because, a little like modern times were supposed to be, I sometimes pretend to miss it.
+So what was modernity, and how does it reemerge each time it is pronounced dead?
+Consider what its critics think has been going on for the last century or so.
+I shall take "fine art" as my example because I sometimes pretend to miss it.

 First, modern art became an institution, like that hospital again.
 It began with more than enough commitments—to the newly independent art market, to the male psyche.
 In any event, it had to answer to academic politics and the growing dominance of American culture.
 It had to serve the practical needs of its students.
 It had to take on the factory standards of Minimalism and the profound influence of its greatest writers.